Mariners vs. Angels Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Julio Rodriguez, Shohei Ohtani and others in the Seattle Mariners-Los Angeles Angels matchup at Angel Stadium of Anaheim on Friday at 9:38 PM ET.
+Player prop bet odds for Shohei Ohtani, Julio Rodriguez and others are available when the Los Angeles Angels host the Seattle Mariners at Angel Stadium of Anaheim on Saturday (at 9:07 PM ET).

 Bet on this matchup or its props with BetMGM!